Fish Study Experimental Station

 EEEI professionals are also responsible for carrying out ichthyofauna rescue activities when machine downtime occurs at plants in Paraná and for environmental inspection actions at the Company’s hydroelectric projects, monitoring water quality and the multiple uses of reservoirs.

 In addition to these activities, the EEEI team has also undertaken searches for other species of conservation interest listed in the National Action Plan for the Conservation of Aquatic and Semi-Aquatic Fauna of the Baixo Iguaçu Basin (PAN Baixo Iguaçu), in which Copel is a of collaborators.
-The PAN Baixo Iguaçu, now closed, covered 16 aquatic and semi-aquatic species present in the Baixo Iguaçu basin, 12 of which are threatened with extinction according to MMA Ordinance No. 445/2014.
+The PAN Iguaçu, successor to the PAN Baixo Iguaçu, includes 13 species of fish found in the Baixo Iguaçu basin, including the Iguaçu surubim, a species targeted by Copel for conservation actions.

-For 2023, the activities planned for restocking involve the reproduction of matrices of the Surubim-do-Iguaçu species – Steindachneridion melanodermatum and Lambari – Astyanax bifasciatus and subsequent release of fingerlings.
-Reproduction activities occur in the warmest months of the year, starting in September and continuing until February of the following year.
-After the fry reach the ideal size for release, according to each breeding batch, restocking activities can be carried out from October to March of the following year.
+For 2025, the activities planned for restocking involve breeding the species Surubim-do-Iguaçu – Steindachneridion melanodermatum and Lambari – Astyanax bifasciatus and then releasing the fry.
+Breeding takes place in the warmer months of the year, beginning in September and continuing until February of the following year.
+After the fry reach the ideal size for release, according to each breeding batch, restocking activities can be carried out from October until March of the following year.

 Restocking Results